Jaisalmer in Jeopardy

 Mehra Dalton (Chairman)

-A frequent visitor to India, Veronica is Head of Business Affairs with an independent television production company.
+A frequent visitor to India, Veronica is Head of Business Affairs for OR Media, a leading UK independent television production company.
 Her role within JiJ encompasses fundraising and publicity initiatives.

 Robert Falkner (Accountant)